 The Quiet Standardization

 Cannabis retail has spent the last decade fighting fires: licensing, compliance, tax treatment, state-by-state variation.
 Success meant surviving.
-Now, with federal rescheduling changing the economics, operators are finally asking a different question: how do we become smarter?
+Now, with rescheduling debates and margin pressure changing how operators model the future, retailers are finally asking a different question: how do we become smarter?

 The answer vendors are offering is AI.